k2view-academy/K2View-Academy/articles/Cloud/01_overview/02_features_and_capabilities.md

 ### Separation

-* SaaS - Each organization has its own account (managed by K2view at the cloud provider), and accordingly his Fabric workloads are fully separated.
+* SaaS - each organization has its own account (managed by K2view in the cloud provider), and accordingly its Fabric workloads are fully separated.

-* K2cloud is a multi tenant application, with full separation, where each organization can see and access its own projects and spaces.
+* K2cloud is a multi-tenant application, with full separation, where each organization can see and access its own projects and spaces.

 ### Zero Trust